WallarooLabs/wally/book/python/word-count.md

 The next three classes are the core of our word counting application.
 By this point, our messages have been split into individual words and run through our `partition` function and will arrive at a state computation based on the first letter of the word.

-Let's take a look at what we have. `CountWord` is a State Computation.
+Let's take a look at what we have. `CountWord` is a state computation.
 When it's run, we update our `word_totals` state to reflect the new incoming `word`.
 Then, it returns a tuple of the return value from `word_totals.get_count` and `True`.
 The return value of `get_count` is an instance of the `WordCount` class containing the word and its current count.

 ```python
 @wallaroo.state_computation(name="Count Word")